TifMoe/personal-website/src/pages/blog/2020-02-10-static-site-with-cloudflare-workers/index.md

 ### 2) Get a domain name and configure Cloudflare DNS (optional) <a name=step2></a>

 <div class="dark box">
-This step is optional because you can technically deploy your static site as a `workers.dev` subdomain if you don't care about having your own domain name.
+This step is optional because you can technically deploy your static site as a <b>workers.dev</b> subdomain if you don't care about having your own domain name.
 The rest of this tutorial will assume that you have purchased a domain name and can switch over the nameservers to your Cloudflare account.
-At the end, I'll share what I could have done differently to just deploy to the workers.dev subdomain like [this](https://tiffany-moeller.tifmoe.workers.dev/)
+At the end, I'll share what I could have done differently to just deploy to the workers.dev subdomain like <a href="https://tiffany-moeller.tifmoe.workers.dev/">this</a>.
 </div>

 I noticed that `tiffanymoeller.com` was available on [porkbun.com](https://porkbun.com/) and I wanted to make a website with my name :)